 Urbanization is taking place all over the world, increasing the demand for housing.
 This means that an estimated 60 % of the new urban areas needed in 2030 have not yet been built.
-Also waste from the building industry represents a huge untapped resource, and upcycling and retrofitting of building materials are a much needed approach to building, when aiming for reducing CO2 emissions.
+Also, waste from the building industry represents a huge untapped resource, and upcycling and retrofitting of building materials are a much needed approach to building when aiming to reduce CO2 emissions.

-The interdisciplinary team has succeeded in developing upcycled,aesthetic materials from the early idea and all the way to commercialimplementation, and the project has potential to change the perceptionof reuse and upcycling in the building industry, and among consumers.
+The interdisciplinary team has succeeded in developing upcycled, aesthetic materials from the early beginning and all the way to commercial implementation, and the project has the potential to change the perception of reuse and upcycling in the building industry and among consumers.

 Sign up for updates